-It is with deep sadness that we announce the passing of Abbott Construction’s founder, John Abbott.
-After a brave battle with cancer, he died on August 7, 2020 at the age of 80, surrounded by his loving family.
+After a brave battle with cancer, John Abbott passed away on August 7, 2020 at the age of 80, surrounded by his loving family.

 John Abbott’s story is an exceptional one.
 Born in 1940 in a farmhouse in Waddena County, Minnesota, he later relocated to Washington, where he graduated high school and put down roots for a life of his own.
 In 1961 he married his beloved wife and life partner, Dawn.
 Over their 59 years of marriage, their family added three more generations with four children, five grandchildren, and one great-grandchild.